 - Publications.
 He has written widely in a scholarly journals and books.
 His work has specifically involved analyses of the ways various Australian media outlets have covered climate change and associated debates.

 - Popular media.
 Philip has been featured speaking on media and climate change.
-Outlets have included the ABC’s Big Ideas program, where he was on a panel, and print publications.
+Outlets have included television, online and print publications.

 - Scholarly conferences.
 He has delivered papers at many national and international conferences studying media and climate change, including conferences in Perth, Aarhus (Denmark), Berlin, Hamburg, Bergen, Cape Town, Hobart, Sydney and others.

 - International collaborations.
-He has been the Monash coordinator of a world-first consortium of European and Australian universities collaborating to teach environmental reporting and promote staff and student mobility.
-The project is called the Global Environmental Journalism Initiative (GEJI) and Monash’s partner universities overseas have been in the UK, Denmark, Finland and Greece.
+He was the Monash coordinator of a world-first consortium of European and Australian universities collaborating to teach environmental reporting and promote staff and student mobility.
+The project was called the Global Environmental Journalism Initiative (GEJI) and Monash’s partner universities overseas have been in the UK, Denmark, Finland and Greece.

 - He has been the Australian representative on MediaClimate – which is a forum for scholarly analysis of media and climate change.
-It involves scholars from fifteen countries and is funded by the Norwegian and Finnish governments to document and analyse national news coverage from countries around UN Climate Change Summits.
-The project has published one book with another to come in early 2012.
+It involves scholars from fifteen countries and is funded by the Norwegian and Finnish governments to document and analyse coverage of UN Climate Change Summits and reports of the Intergovernmental Panel on Climate Change.
+The project has published two books with another to come in 2015.

 - He has run workshops for journalists from nine Asian and Pacific countries on climate change coverage and constraints operating in their own countries.

 - Teaching collaborations.
 He has provided input into English language courses on the development of Australian environmentalism and media and climate change at universities in Denmark and Finland.
-He has also devised and managed online debates between students in Australian and Scandinavia on the subject: media coverage of climate change science is biased.
-More than 200 students have participated in these debates over two years.
+He has also devised and managed online debates between students in Australian and Scandinavia on the subject: media coverage of climate change science.
+More than 200 students participated in these debates over two years.

 - Curriculum Development.
-He has devised and taught a unit called Environmental Journalism at Monash University since semester 1 2009, which is centred around the reporting of and writing about climate change.
+He has devised and taught a unit called Environmental Journalism at Monash University.
+The unit is centred around the reporting of and writing about climate change.
 He also assists students with opportunities for financially-supported student exchanges with partner universities (UK, Denmark, Finland and Greece).